Isendoum/wotBackend/README.md

 com.wot.backend.jwtExpirationMs= 86400000

 # Project usage:
-Server has been deployed to heroku.
+Server has been deployed using heroku services.

-Android apk link to test: https://drive.google.com/file/d/160kyjyVc7IqiXuYNLp9TFGGXDaR9tqAF/view?usp=sharing This project is open for anyone to use.
+Android apk link to test: https://drive.google.com/file/d/160kyjyVc7IqiXuYNLp9TFGGXDaR9tqAF/view?usp=sharing

+This project is open for anyone to use.